 4. Securepoint DynDNS

 This is a Germany-based DDNS provider that is completely free.
-One of the first things that will catch your attention on the website is an offer of a total of five hosts and one-hundred domains.
+One of the first things that will catch your attention on the website is an offer of a total of five hosts and 100 domains.
 Aside from this, it is one provider that fits seamlessly into the firewall and into other manufacturer’s devices.
 Even though this is a “secure point” provider, you are allowed to use the services without a “secure point” device.

 Registering with Securepoint DynDNS is easy and quick.
 It is also largely anonymous.
 You just need a username, an email address and of course a password.
 After registration, you will be able to get started once you receive the confirmation email.

 The Securepoint DynDNS offers support for the IPv6 protocol and the update token, which is an additional password for added security.

 Unlike Securepoint DynDNS, Dynu is not entirely free.
 It offers a free version and a paid version, with the paid version having some additional features.
 However, the free version will provide reliable DNS uptime through a number of servers located across the world.
 This is important because it implies that even top-level domains will work, regardless of the countries they belong to.

 It’s free to download its DDNS client, which will run in the background and automatically updates the DNS record when your IP address changes.
 With the free version, all the services are available for just one subdomain.
 These services include email service, domain registration, and SSL certificates.
 With the paid version, you have all the services for an unlimited amount of subdomains.